badre429/badre429/README.md

 ### Hi there 👋
+Badreddine is a computer science engineer with over 12 years of demonstrated experience as a full-stack web developer.
+He carries out complex projects from the concept phase through architecture, design, implementation, and DevOps to maintenance.
+With his expertise in ASP.NET Core, Angular, C#, TypeScript, JavaScript, databases, and automated testing, Badreddine pays attention to all technical details while delivering innovative products.

 <!--
 **badre429/badre429** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.